Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SuewsWUDAPT.rst

 Introduction
 ------------

-.. note:: This tutorial is not ready for use.
-Work in progress.

 In this tutorial you will generate input data for the `SUEWS <http://suews-docs.readthedocs.io>`__ model and simulate spatial (and temporal) variations of energy exchanges within an area in New York City using local climate zones derived within the `WUDAPT <http://www.wudapt.org/>`__ project.
 The World Urban Database and Access Portal Tools project is a community-based project to gather a census of cities around the world.

-.. note:: This tutorial is currently designed to work with QGIS 2.18.
+.. note:: This tutorial is currently designed to work with QGIS 2.18 but can be followed using QGIS version 3.x (some QGIS built-in tools have been moved).
 It is strongly recommended that you goo through the :ref:`SuewsSpatial` tutorial before you go through this tutrial.
+This tutorial is work in progress.

 Objectives